Lorem ipsum dolor sit amet- Event title

 Within the Self-Love Wheel, you will find six dimensions: Self-Care, Self-Worth, Self-Compassion, Self-Discovery, Self-Esteem, and Self-Growth.
 Each of the dimensions is an essential pillar of self love, together offering 86 practical and life-changing strategies to building loving relationship with yourself.

-If you’d like to learn more and to implement this life-changing tool in your personal life, I highly recommend you checkout the Ultimate Self Love Starker Kit. (take advantage of our 87% off Blowout Sale Today!).
+If you’d like to learn more and to implement this life-changing tool in your personal life, I highly recommend you checkout the Ultimate Self Love Wheel Guide, Workbook, Journal, and Affirmation Cards Collection (take advantage of our 87% off Blowout Sale Today!).

-Each component of the Ultimate Starter Kit: the Self-Love Wheel Starter Guide, the Self-Love Wheel Journal, the Self-Love Wheel Workbook, and the Self-Love Wheel Affirmation Cards, engages all six key pillars of self-love from a different perspective, providing a multi-dimensional approach to finally experiencing true self-love.
+Each component of the Ultimate Self-Love Wheel Collection: the Self-Love Wheel Starter Guide, the Self-Love Wheel Journal, the Self-Love Wheel Workbook, and the Self-Love Wheel Affirmation Cards, engages all six key pillars of self-love from a different perspective, providing a multi-dimensional approach to finally experiencing true self-love.

 It is not magic or theory.
 It’s a very practical evidence-based approach to breaking barriers to true self-love, de-mystifying the process, becoming very self-aware, and utilizing a transformative and strategic set of tools, rooted in positive psychology, that challenges old limiting beliefs and provides a structured pathway to embracing new patterns of thinking and living that guide, support, and celebrate you at every step of your self-love journey.

 If you are ready to reclaim your self-worth, embrace your potential, chase your dreams, and lead a life filled with thriving wellbeing, confidence and peace, to replace self-doubt with self-empowerment, comparison with self-acceptance, and self-loathing with true self-love.
-The Ultimate Self-Love Starter Kit can show you how, step by step.
+The Ultimate Self-Love Wheel Collection can show you how, step by step.

 And today it is on Amazing Blowout Sale at 87% off so you can get started right away, no matter what your budget is.
 You deserve a life abundant with self-love, joy, inner peace, and happiness.
 Don’t miss this opportunity!
 Start today!